SAEmnesia: Erasing Concepts in Diffusion Models with Supervised Sparse Autoencoders: Related Work

-\textbf{Training Objective.} The TopK SAE loss combines reconstruction error with an auxiliary loss to prevent dead latents:
+\textbf{Training objective.} Given a mini-batch of size $B$, the TopK SAE loss combines reconstruction error with an auxiliary loss to prevent dead latents:

-where $||\mathbf{x}-\hat{\mathbf{x}}||_2^2$ is the reconstruction error and $\mathcal{L}_{aux}$ is an auxiliary loss using only the largest $k_{aux}$ feature activations that have not fired on a large number of training samples (so-called dead latents).
+where $||\mathbf{x}-\hat{\mathbf{x}}||_2^2$ is the reconstruction error and $\mathcal{L}_\text{aux}$ is an auxiliary loss using only the largest $k_\text{aux}$ feature activations that have not fired on a large number of training samples (so-called dead latents).
 The auxiliary loss prevents dead latents from occurring and is scaled by coefficient $\alpha$.

-\textbf{Interpretability of Vision Models.} SAEs have recently gained traction as a tool for uncovering human-interpretable structure in high-dimensional representations.
+\textbf{Interpretability of vision models.} SAEs have recently gained traction as a tool for uncovering human-interpretable structure in high-dimensional representations.
 Early applications focused on discriminative models, such as interpreting features in CLIP~\cite{fry2024towards,daujotas2024case,rao2024discover} or traditional classifiers~\cite{szegedy2015going,gorton2024missing}.
 More recent work has extended SAEs to vision–language settings, enabling tasks such as hallucination mitigation~\cite{jiang2024interpreting} and interpretable report generation~\cite{abdulaal2024x}.
 Across these domains, SAEs provide explicit concept–neuron mappings that move beyond post-hoc explanations and allow more precise control over learned representations.
 Unlike previous work on discriminative models, our approach uses SAEs with diffusion models to directly identify and control specific concepts.

 Within diffusion models, interpretability research has primarily examined how semantic information propagates through the architecture.
-Studies have identified meaningful directions in UNet bottlenecks~\cite{kwon2022diffusion,park2023understanding,hahm2024isometric,ijishakin2024h}, analyzed cross-attention to link prompts with spatial activations~\cite{tang2022daam,basu2023localizing,basu2024mechanistic}, and even used intermediate text encoder states for generation~\cite{toker2024diffusion}.
-More recent work has highlighted interpretable feature detectors in SDXL-Turbo~\cite{surkov2025unpacking} and timestep-specific visual features in unconditional sampling~\cite{ghadiyaram2025revelio}.
-While these advances shed light on model internals, they generally stop short of enabling targeted interventions.
+Studies have identified meaningful directions in UNet bottlenecks~\cite{kwon2022diffusion,park2023understanding,hahm2024isometric,ijishakin2024h, Kim_2025_ICCV}, analyzed cross-attention to link prompts with spatial activations~\cite{tang2022daam,basu2023localizing,basu2024mechanistic}, and even used intermediate text encoder states for generation~\cite{toker2024diffusion}.
+Although these advances shed light on the internals of the model, they generally do not enable targeted interventions.
 Our approach yields sparse representations that support both interpretation and controllable unlearning of specific concepts.